CorentinAube/NanoViZer/README.md

 ### 1.4 How to Use

-1. **Install Required Tools:** Follow the installation instructions to set up the necessary tools.
+1. **Install Required Tools:** Follow the installation instructions to set up the necessary tools (see 3.
+Installation).
-2. **Activate NanoViZer:** Use the provided command-line interface to activate NanoViZer.
+2. **Activate NanoViZer:** Use the provided command-line interface to activate NanoViZer (see 4.1 Open terminal).
-3. **Conduct Analysis:** Open a web browser (e.g., Google Chrome) and follow the on-screen instructions to perform your analysis.
+3. **Conduct Analysis:** Open a web browser (e.g., Google Chrome) and follow the on-screen instructions to perform your analysis (4.2 Launch NanoViZer).

 ### 1.5 Just try it